AdobeDocs/commerce-php/src/pages/developer/components/message-queues/configuration.md

   - Setup
 ---

-The message queue topology is a {{site.data.var.ce}} feature.
-It can be included as part of {{site.data.var.ce}} installation, or you can add it to existing modules.
+The message queue topology is a Magento Open Source feature.
+It can be included as part of Magento Open Source installation, or you can add it to existing modules.

 ### Overview